 On December 4, 2014, we received a civil investigative demand from the Office of the Attorney General of the Commonwealth of Massachusetts relating to the origination and collection of non-prime auto loans in Massachusetts.
 On November 20, 2017 we received a second civil investigation demand from the Office of the Attorney General seeking updated information on its original civil investigation demand, additional information related to the Company's origination and collection of Consumer Loans, and information regarding securitization activities.
 In connection with this inquiry, we were informed by representatives of the Office of the Attorney General that it believes that the Company may have engaged in unfair and deceptive acts or practices related to the origination and collection of auto loans, which may have caused some of the Company's representations and warranties contained in securitization documents to be inaccurate.
 The investigation relating to the origination, collection and securitization of non-prime auto loans and securities transactions by the Office of the Attorney General remains ongoing.
+On July 22, 2020, we received a third civil investigative demand from the Office of the Attorney General remains ongoing.
+On July 22, 2020, we received a third civil investigation of Consumer Loans.
 We are cooperating with the inquiry and cannot predict the eventual scope, duration or outcome at this time.
 As a result, we are unable to estimate the reasonably possible loss or range of reasonably possible loss arising from this investigation.